 When there is a court document outlining custody arrangements, a copy should be provided to the school.
-The school will abide by the specifications of such a document.
-The school will remain as neutral as possible in any custody dispute.
+The school will adhere to the specifications of the document to the best of our ability.
+The school will remain neutral in any custody dispute.
 In any legal dispute between parents, school personnel will be provided a copy of the court judgment.
 The School is not responsible for enforcing court judgments.